lambrospetrou/lambrospetrou.github.io/src/_posts/2024-10-22-tiddlyflare.md

 > It's the Actor model with infinite scale built natively into the global Cloudflare network itself.

-In the end, this boils down to having to think about the main entities of your application as separate "things" that communicate with each other.
+In the end, this boils down to thinking about the main entities of your application as separate "things" that communicate with each other.

-Each entity has their own memory, their own local storage, and their own lifecycle.
+Each entity has their own memory, their own local disk storage, and their own lifecycle.
 In our example above, we have two main entities, the tenant (user information), and the wikis (versions of HTML content).

 At the application level we have 1 `TENANT` instance per user, and unlimited amount of `WIKI` instances per user.

-You could model all the wikis to be managed by a single Durable Object instance, or further merging the two and only having one Durable Object instance for each user with all their information including wiki content.
+You could model all the wikis to be managed by a single Durable Object instance, or further merging the two and only having one Durable Object instance for each user with all their information including wiki content. 👎🏼

 The problem with that design is that all requests and all operations for a user, including all the operations for all of their wikis, would be handled by a single Durable Object instance.
 What if a single wiki gets DDoSed and then blocks all others?
 What if the machine hosting that single Durable Object instance goes down?
 What if...?

 Durable Objects are a very, very powerful programming model.
-However, a single Durable Object instance is a tiny server of 128GB memory and 10GB disk space.
+However, a single Durable Object instance is a tiny server of 128MB memory and 10GB disk space.
 There is only so much it can do for you and requests it can handle ([up to 1 thousand per second](https://developers.cloudflare.com/durable-objects/platform/limits/#how-much-work-can-a-single-durable-object-do)).

 I previously described a bunch of other [example cases and how Durable Objects can influence their architecture](https://www.lambrospetrou.com/articles/durable-objects-cloudflare/#durable-objects-use-cases).

 In summary, the main hurdle of adopting the Workers platform is that you need to start designing your applications with this isolation in mind.

-> What if every core entity in your application had its own server?
+> What if every core entity in your application had its own mini server?

 That's Durable Objects.